ryanmeinzer/CashClan/qa.md

 5 - seller is matched
 	a - transaction created
-	b - another seller’s would-be matching offer is not created c - another seller’s would-be matching offer does not override
+	b - another seller’s would-be matching offer does not override c - seller unpublishes, transation is deleted and would-be matching offer is matched with new transaction

 6 - buyer is matched
 	a - transaction created
-	b - another buyer’s would-be matching offer is not created c - another buyer’s would-be matching offer does not override
+	b - another buyer’s would-be matching offer does not override c - buyer unpublishes, transation is deleted and would-be matching offer is matched with new transaction